Jessie Inchauspé: Career

 Inchauspé started her career in 2015 working at the genetics start-up 23andMe as product manager.

 While working at 23andMe, Inchauspé got the opportunity to test a continuous glucose monitor as part of an internal pilot study.
 While she does not have diabetes, she describes the experience as "life-changing", and states that her interest in glucose levels arose from linking glucose spikes to mental health episodes of depersonalization-derealization disorder which she says she had suffered from since her accident at 19.
 The link between glucose and the disorder has never been corroborated in the scientific literature.

 Inchauspé then started the @glucosegoddess Instagram account on which she shared graphs made from her own continuous glucose monitor data to illustrate nutritional science.
-As of 2024, the account holds 5 million followers.
+As of 2025, the account holds over 5 million followers.

-She describes herself as a "science communicator trying to help people understand how food impacts their body", and that is she is trying to "impact public health on a global scale".
+She describes herself as a "science communicator trying to help people understand how food impacts their body", and that she is trying to "impact public health on a global scale".

 Inchauspé has made a number of television appearances, on Good Morning America in the United States, and the French television show Quotidien.

 In early 2025, she presented a Channel 4 television series, The Glucose Goddess.

 Glucose Revolution

 In April 2022, Inchauspé released her debut book, "Glucose Revolution: the life-changing power of balancing your blood sugar."
 Over 1 million copies have been sold worldwide.
 It is a number 1 bestseller in France, the United Kingdom, Australia, Spain, and Germany.
-In the US, is a Wall Street Journal bestseller.
-It is translated into 40+ languages.
+In the US, it became a Wall Street Journal bestseller.
+The book got translated into over 40 languages.

-In it, Inchauspé shares the importance of glucose regulation for all aspects of our health, and defines her "glucose hacks".
+In it, Inchauspé argues for the importance of glucose regulation for all aspects of our health, and defines her "glucose hacks".
 She claims that glucose management matters for people with and without diabetes alike, and that you can eat everything as long as you understand when, how, and in which combination.

 Inchauspé's work centers around ten "glucose hacks" that she claims are groundbreaking, and reduce blood sugar spikes: Eat foods in the right order, Add a green starter to all your meals, Stop counting calories, Have a savoury breakfast, Have any type of sugar you like – they're all the same, Pick dessert over a sweet snack, Reach for vinegar before you eat, After you eat, move, If you have to snack, go savoury, and Put some clothes on your carbs.
 She claims that these hacks can help improve energy levels, reduce cravings, and that blood sugar balance is the key to physical and mental health.